-The TIP incorporates more than \$817 million in highway, public transit, bike and pedestrian projects throughout the AMATS area.
-The program includes approximately \$407.0 million for highway projects, \$396.1 million for public transit needs, and \$15.9 million for bike and pedestrian projects.
-These projects are scheduled to receive federal funds for fiscal years 2024-2027.
+The TIP incorporates more than \$938 million in highway, public transit, bike and pedestrian projects throughout the AMATS area.
+The program includes more than \$523.1 million for highway projects, \$399.4 million for public transit needs, and \$16 million for bike and pedestrian projects.
+These projects are scheduled in fiscal years 2024 through 2027.

 The AMATS area includes all of Summit and Portage counties and the Chippewa and Milton Township areas of Wayne County.
-The full TIP document contains: the list of highway improvements shown in Table 2-3 complete with codes and abbreviations; the list of transit improvements in Table 3-2; and the Statewide Line Items for the AMATS area in Table 2-4.
+The full TIP document contains the list of highway improvements shown in Table 2-3 complete with codes and abbreviations; the list of transit improvements in Table 3-2; and the Statewide Line Items for the AMATS area in Table 2-4.

-Federal regulations derived from the Bipartisan Infrastructure Law (BIL) require that the TIP demonstrate financial balance and air quality conformity, and include opportunities for public comment.
+Federal regulations derived from The Bipartisan Infrastructure Law (BIL) require that the TIP demonstrate financial balance and air quality conformity, and include opportunities for public comment.
 A summary of each of these activities follows: